 - a set of data standards and security procedures and protocols which define how statistical and business activities are carried out

 The linking and matching policy is currently being reviewed to reflect the United Kingdom (UK) Statistics Authority’s systemic review.

 When multiple datasets are combined through linking, it is very important to use consistent and coherent definitions in data collection wherever possible.

 Without this, there is a risk that the linked data will measure the same topic in several, different ways.
 This can present a confusing picture to users, and might also limit useful analysis because it can be difficult to reconcile such differences.

 Harmonisation addresses this challenge by ensuring commonality in the use of definitions, administrative data and in the presentation of outputs.

-The approach to the GSS data project is to standardise and harmonise data.
+The approach to Connected Open Government Statistics (COGS) is to standardise and harmonise data.
 This means carefully analysing the structure of the datasets, establishing shared codelists, and being very specific about using metadata to describe the datasets.

 While there are different ways of approaching this, linked data provides a convenient framework for modelling and publishing data in this way and is well suited to discovering and accessing the data using the web.